trokster/xcayp/README.md

 IE support is only partial for the moment (remote pouch simulates local pouchdb ).
 IE10 support should be soon when Pouchdb implements it.

+This list assumes your browser supports SVG and indexeddb.

 Chrome on nexus7 has been reported not to work

 Opera not tested